 - All around loading – zippers open on 3 sides of the bag so you don’t have to yank everything out just from the top like a lot of hiking backpacks which are top-loading only

-- Relatively lightweight – the bags weight in at a lightweight 760g (Classic), 950g (Military) and 1,300g (Urban – it’s made of tarpaulin which is heavier)
+- Relatively lightweight – the bags weigh in at a lightweight 760g (Classic), 950g (Military) and 1,300g (Urban – it’s made of tarpaulin which is heavier)

 - Cabin friendly size – its 55cm x 40cm x 20cm dimension fits into most cabin regulations so you could go 100% carry on all the time.
 But that’s also if you don’t stuff the bag too full…

 - Very spacious – I’m not kidding when I say you can pack a ton of stuff in here.
 The problem I faced was that while the size passed, some budget airlines have a very low weight limit for carry-on luggage.
 At one point I was carrying 12-14kg in the Military version!

 - Lack of pockets – while having less pockets means you can maximise that 1 large bag space however you want, it can make it hard to find stuff some times.
 Packing cubes are essential

 - Boxy shape – the rectangular shape is meant to absolutely maximise your carry-on dimensions compared to more cylindrical backpacks, but it can look a bit overwhelming or awkward, especially if you are very small framed

 - Laptop pocket – located on the inside back area of the bag, the position makes it such a bitch to yank your laptop out of your very full bag when going through airport security.
 I end up using it mostly for separating relatively flat papers or hiding emergency cash in, and only putting my laptop in if my bag is not very full